ReproNim/reproman/docs/source/glossary.rst

 .. vi: set ft=rst sts=4 ts=4 sw=4 et tw=79:
   ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ###
   #
-  #   See COPYING file distributed along with the niceman package for the
+  #   See COPYING file distributed along with the reproman package for the
   #   copyright and license terms.
   #
   ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ###